 This Agreement is governed by the laws of France.

 Business Customers.
 Any dispute, controversy, or claim arising out of or relating to this Agreement shall be finally resolved by arbitration under the Rules of Arbitration of the International Chamber of Commerce (ICC).
 The seat of arbitration shall be Paris, France.
-The language of arbitration shall be English, and the English version of this Agreement shall be the authoritative text in all proceedings.
+The language of arbitration shall be English, and the English version of this Agreement is the authoritative text in all proceedings.
 The United Nations Convention on Contracts for the International Sale of Goods does not apply.

 Consumers (EEA/UK).
 Nothing in this Agreement deprives consumers of mandatory rights.
 For consumers in the EEA/UK, (i) the arbitration clause does not apply; (ii) you may bring claims in your local courts; and (iii) local consumer law (including any right of withdrawal for digital content where applicable) prevails in case of conflict.
 A French translation is available upon request.